 MAHEC Project ECHO® for Geriatric Care (7 Bi-Weekly Modules)

-The Mountain Area Health Education Center designates this entire continuing education activity as meeting the criteria for 0.1 CEUs as established by the National Task Force on the Continuing Education Unit.
+The Mountain Area Health Education Center designates this entire continuing education activity as meeting the criteria for up to 0.7 CEUs as established by the National Task Force on the Continuing Education Unit.

 1.000 NBCC Hours

 Mountain Area Health Education Center (MAHEC) has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 5514.
 Programs that do not qualify for NBCC credit are clearly identified.
 MAHEC is solely responsible for all aspects of the programs.
 Full attendance is required to receive credit.
-1.00 hours
+Up to 7.00 hours

 1.000 CNE Contact Hours

 This course has been approved by MAHEC, as a NAADAC Approved Education Provider, for educational credits.
 NAADAC Provider #647.
 MAHEC is responsible for all aspects of their programming.
 Full attendance is required to receive credit from NAADAC.
-Approved for 1.00 hours.
+Approved for up to 7.00 hours.

 1.000 AMA PRA Category 1 Credit

 Accreditation: The Mountain Area Health Education Center (MAHEC) is accredited by the North Carolina Medical Society (NCMS) to provide continuing medical education for physicians.
-Credit Designation: MAHEC designates this live activity for a maximum of 1.00 AMA PRA Category 1 Credit(s)™.
+Credit Designation: MAHEC designates this live activity for a maximum of up to 7.00 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.